 Lakenheath Sedge Sheaf

-previously known as: Sheaf Househistorical era: Victorian or Edwardian
+also traded as as: Sheaf Househistorical era: Victorian / Edwardian

 opened 1869 circa

 Sedge Fen Rd

 grid reference TL 669 843Something we've got wrong about this establishment?
 Something more you think we should know about it?
 Please email us

 View in Google Earth

 After closure used as a residential house but since demolished.